TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/cli/_index.md

   --right-application-link
 ```

 The CLI will return an API key such as `NNSXS.VEEBURF3KR77ZR...`.
-This API key has only link rights and can therefore only be used for linking.
+This API key has only link rights and can therefore only be used for linking this application.
+Make sure to copy the key and save it in a safe place.
+You will not be able to see this key again in the future, and if you lose it, you can create a new one to replace it in the gateway configuration.

 You can now link the Application Server to the Network Server: